Additional Campus Resources

 Connect with your Instructors: Don't be shy to ask questions or seek help from your instructors.
 They really care about how you're doing and want to support you throughout your journey.
 Building a good relationship with them can be helpful, especially if you ever face any problems or conflicts.

 Tutoring Services: Need some extra help with your studies?
 No worries!
-Free tutoring services are available at our Tutoring Center (opens in new window) for many different subjects.
+We've got free tutoring services available at our Tutoring Center (opens in new window) for many different subjects.
 Making an appointment is easy!

-We hope these tips and strategies help you settle in and maximize your time at our college.
+We hope these tips and strategies help you settle in and make the most of your time at our college.
 If you ever need anything, don't hesitate to reach out.
-We are here to support you every step of the way!
+We're here to support you every step of the way!

 (available to all F-1 and overseas international students)

-Meet with a counselor for a 10–15-minute session.
-If the waiting room is closed, check
+Meet with a counselor for a 10-15 minute session.
+If waiting room is closed, check

 You can email international counselors.
 We will respond in 3 – 5 business days.